vijaysbhat/dojo/experience.md

     * Walk stakeholders through easy to grok data analysis and recommendation.
 Do they agree with it?
     * Get buy-in or disagree and commit.
     * Builds trust and people tend to reach out for advice.
-* Distilling ambiguous requirements and then designing and delivering strong technical solutions.
+* Distilling ambiguous business requirements, evaluating technical options for tradeoffs, planning and executing delivery of strong technical solutions.
 * Steady hand during tense times e.g. during technical outages.
 * Following through and taking things to closure.
 * Full stack expertise makes me a good pinch hitter - I can quickly ramp up and contribute on cross functional projects and help take them across the finish line.